LSU students and staff voice frustration with daily symptom checker

 The message formerly told students, faculty and staff they must complete the daily symptom check every day “in order to be eligible to practice and/or return to campus.”

-The COVID-19 response team notified Kalmoe via email that he was identified as a current employee that failed to complete the symptom checker for the week.
+The COVID-19 response team notified Kalmoe via email that he was identified as a current employee who failed to complete the symptom checker for the week.

-Kalmoe responded to the University email with the suggestion to clarify the message wording.
+Kalmoe responded to the University email with a suggestion to clarify the message wording.

 “All current LSU students and employees are required to complete this symptom check every day whether you will be visiting campus or not,” the message now reads.